-Apple’s iPhones are arguably the most popular smartphones on the planet since their introduction a few years ago.
-There have been a number of comments on the positives and negatives of the iPhone with each side feverishly advocating their stand.
+Apple’s iPhones have been arguably the most popular smartphones since their introduction a few years ago.
+There have been several comments on the iPhone’s positives and negatives, with each side feverishly advocating its stand.

-While the pros and cons of this device can be debated endlessly, the fact that the iPhone is the best selling smartphone brand in the world is beyond question.
-So, what makes an iPhone so high-priced?
-The reasons are simple yet hidden from plain view.
+While the pros and cons are endless, the fact that the iPhone is the best-selling smartphone brand in the world is beyond question.
+So, what makes an iPhone so high-priced.
+Reasons are simple yet hidden from plain view.

 iPhones are Not Built On a Penny

 When Apple launched the iPhone, it set out to create a premium smartphone that did not compromise on quality.
 Having positioned the product in this manner, Apple cannot afford to not use premium components within an iPhone.
 Setting aside Apple’s huge profit margins, the components inside iPhone still cost a lot more than most Android competitors.

 Analyst firm IHS iSuppli has calculated the price of components used in smartphones in a detailed manner.
 To consider a simple example, if a Moto G and an iPhone are compared, then aside from the battery, almost every other component of the former costs less than the ones present in the latter.

 Some of Moto G’s components cost about half of the iPhone’s.
 These include the NAND flash, the display, the memory, the interface, and the sensors.
 The box contents provided with Moto G also cost much less than those provided with the iPhone.

 Rough estimates by iSuppli put a Moto G’s components and assembly cost at around $110 while that of an iPhone at around $200.

 It shows that Apple does have a high manufacturing cost for an iPhone, but it certainly does not explain the final retail cost of it, which exceeds $600.